lks-ai/anynode/README.md

 - You can use as many of these as you want in your workflow creating possibly complex node groups
 - Uses OpenAI API for simple access to the latest and greatest in generation models
 - Technically you could point this at vLLM or Ollama for you LocalLLM fans
+- Can use most of the popular python libraries and most standard like (numpy, torch, collections, re)
+- Ability to make more complex nodes that use inputs like MODEL, VAE and CLIP with input type awareness

 ## Coming Soon
 - Multiple Inputs and outputs
-- Some sort of type context map for it's coding abilities
-- Ability to make more complex nodes that use inputs like MODEL, VAE and CLIP with input type awareness
-- A more complete system prompt
 - Error Mitigation (You to LLM: Fix it yourself!)

 ## If you're still here